 If you’re experiencing the symptoms of Kaposi sarcoma, it’s important to not delay seeking professional advice.
 Fortunately, you can turn to Moffitt Cancer Center, the only National Cancer Institute Comprehensive Cancer Center based in Florida.
 Our experienced providers are highly skilled at treating Kaposi sarcoma and various other types of sarcomas, and after diagnosing exactly what’s causing your symptoms, we’ll develop a customized treatment approach that’s perfectly individualized to your needs.

 You can request a consultation at Moffitt Cancer Center by calling us at 1-888-663-3488 or filling out a new patient registration form online—no referral is needed.
-When you do, we’ll connect you to a cancer expert within just one day.
+When you do, we’ll connect you to a cancer expert within as soon as possible.
 We know how stressful it can be to wait on a potential cancer diagnosis, so we’re taking steps to ensure that our patients have the support they need every step of the way.